justin-napolitano/cv/source/sections/resume/program-languages.rst

 ..
 DANGER::
     Link to your projects Justin Napolitano!

-* Jupyter Books and websites
+* Jupyter books and websites.
-* Joplin Notebooks
+* Joplin Notebooks.
+* Sphinx Sites.